-- Inventory data from our registered users (cf. also 2.2) is deleted in the fourth year following the end of the last expired contract or in the year following cancellation of the customer account, if no contract has been concluded.
+- Inventory data from our registered users (cf. also 2.2) is deleted in the fourth year following the end of the last expired contract.

 - Inventory data from location tickets (cf. also 2.3) is deleted in the fourth year following the date of the last possible use.

 - In principle, traffic data from successful logins is stored for up to 7 days.
 Otherwise, this data is generally already deleted if it is more than 3 days old.